TriplyDB/Documentation/docs/triply-etl/index.md

   tdb[(Triple Store)]
 ```

-This approach consists of the following steps:
+This approach consists of the following steps (see diagram):

 - Step 1 [**Extract**](/docs/triply-etl/extract) extracts data records from one or more data sources.
 - Step 2 [**Transform**](/docs/triply-etl/transform) cleans, combines, and extends data in the Record representation.